briankrznarich/jmdictdb/README.txt

    and "jmdictdbv".

 2. Copy the file python/lib/config.ini.sample to config.ini
+   in either the production lib/ directory (defined by macro LIB_DIR in the Makefile) or development python/lib/ directory (same directory as the config.ini.sample file), depending on whether you plan on  having your web server serve the application from the production location or the development directories.
-   in the same directory.
-Review it and make any changes neccessary.
+   Edit it and make any changes necessary.
 Uncomment and change the "pw" and "sel_pw" passwords in the "db_*" sections to the values chosen in step (1) above if you wish to supply passwords via this file (note warnings above.)
 Otherwise create a .pgpass file in the web server user's home directory.
    The .pgpass file should have two lines in it:

         localhost:*:*:jmdictdb:xxxxxx
         localhost:*:*:jmdictdbv:xxxxxx